tealsnow/comtag/README.md

 ## About

 This is a little cli program to find a list all **com**ment-**tag**s within a set of files and present them in an easily readable manor.
 Simular to the todo tool within jetbrains editors.
-A list of files and their 'todo's This is a little more general.
+A list of files and their 'todo's.
+This is a little more general.

 ## Syntax